Share:

 On 31 May 2018 the Therapeutic Goods Administration (TGA), who is responsible for medication approvals and safety in Australia, issued a safety alert for the drug Dolutegravir, which is used to treat HIV.
-The drug is also as Tivicay is found in the medication Triumeq.
+The drug also known as Tivicay is found in the medication Triumeq.

-Unfortunately new research has shown an increased risk of neural tube defects in babies who were conceived while their mothers were taking the medication.
+Unfortunately, new research has shown an increased risk of neural tube defects in babies who were conceived while their mothers were taking the medication.
 Neural tube defects may lead to serious health issues for babies, including Spina Bifida.
 The TGA alert recommended that doctors do not prescribe female patients who are looking to become pregnant with any medication containing the drug Dolutegravir.

 Medication Side Effects